Professional Profile

 - Email: cstearns@hobbsstraus.com

 Chris Stearns, Navajo, sought a career in Indian law as a way to help protect the legal and human rights of Native Americans.
-His practice focuses on the areas of campaign and elections law, political advocacy, government relations, self-governance, and energy law.
+Over the course of his career, Chris has worked at the state and federal level to advance the health and rights of Native Americans, youth, and vulnerable communities.

-After starting his career with Hobbs Straus, he left the firm to serve as Deputy Counsel for the U.S. House Subcommittee on Native American Affairs under Chairman Bill Richardson.
-He later served four years as Democratic Counsel for the Committee on Natural Resources under Chairman George Miller where he oversaw national legislation on tribal self-governance, health care, federal recognition, and gaming.
-In 1998, he was appointed by President Bill Clinton as the first-ever Director of Indian Affairs for the U.S. Department of Energy where he helped Energy Secretary Bill Richards craft Indian energy policy and build tribal relations.
+Earlier in his career, Chris served as Deputy Counsel for the U.S. House Subcommittee on Native American Affairs under Chairman Bill Richardson.
+He later served as Democratic Counsel for the Committee on Natural Resources under Chairman George Miller.
+He then was appointed by President Bill Clinton as the first-ever Director of Indian Affairs for the U.S. Department of Energy.
+He has worked on the campaign staffs of presidential candidates Al Gore and John Kerry and New Mexico Governor Bill Richardson.

 Education